Jake Cassidy: Club career

 After having signed a new one-year contract at Wolves (with an option for a further year), he was loaned to League One team Notts County in July 2014 until January 2015, during which time he scored four times during 20 appearances.

 On 15 January 2015, he was loaned out for the rest of the season to League Two side Southend United.
-He won a play-off final promotion medal for Southend United.
+He won a play-off final promotion medal with Southend United.

-On 23 June 2015, with effect from 1 July 2015, Jake signed a 2-year contract with a further 1 year option with Oldham Athletic.
+On 23 June 2015, Cassidy signed for Oldham Athletic on a two-year contract with effect from 1 July plus an option for a further year.
+His contract was mutually terminated on 31 August 2016 after just one season.

-On 31 August 2016, Cassidy had his contract mutually terminated by Oldham Athletic after 1 season at the club.

-Cassidy then dropped into the National League, signing for Guiseley, where he scored eight goals in 34 games in the 2016–17 season.
+In October, Cassidy signed a short-term contract – later extended to the end of the 2016–17 season – with National League club Guiseley, for which he scored eight goals in 34 games.
 At the end of the season he joined Hartlepool United on a two-year deal.
-He scored 7 goals in 44 games for Pools, and had two loan spells with Maidstone United during his time in the North-East, where he scored 4 goals in 30 games.
+He scored 7 goals in 44 games for Pools, and had two loan spells with Maidstone United during the 2018–19 season, scoring 4 goals in 30 games.
 Cassidy joined Maidenhead United for the 2019–20 season.

 Cassidy signed for League Two club Stevenage for a five-figure fee on 14 January 2020.
 He was released at the end of the season.

 Cassidy signed for York City on 18 August 2020.
-He made 15 appearances for the Minstermen in the curtailed 2020-21 season, scoring one goal.
+He made 15 appearances for the Minstermen in the curtailed 2020–21 season, scoring one goal.

 Cassidy joined National League North club Darlington in July 2021, and was one of six debutants in the starting eleven for their first match of the season, a 3–2 defeat at home to Alfreton Town.
 He opened the scoring in the next match two days later with the aid of an errant defensive clearance, but hosts Curzon Ashton came back to win 2–1.
-On 11 May 2022, Darlington announced that Cassidy was one of ten players released by the club.
+He scored five goals from 37 league appearances, but was one of ten players released at the end of the season.

-On 27 May 2022, he signed for newly-relegated Northern Premier League Premier Division club Guiseley, returning to Nethermoor after five years away.
+On 27 May 2022, he signed for newly relegated Northern Premier League Premier Division club Guiseley, returning to Nethermoor after five years away.

+Cassidy joined Northern Premier League First Division East club Ossett United on 29 September 2023.
+He played only three matches before moving on to Silsden of the Northern Counties East Premier Division, for whom he scored four goals from 25 appearances.

 International career

-Cassidy was capped by Wales at both under-19 and under-21 level.
+Cassidy was capped by Wales at both under-19 and under-21 levels.
 He scored once for the under-19s, against Scotland in September 2011.